maceip/browser-udp-bind/README.md

-# Telnet Demo
+# UDP Bind demo (eventually quic+webtransport?)

 This repository contains an
 [Isolated Web App](https://github.com/WICG/isolated-web-apps/blob/main/README.md)
-that allows the user to connect to a TCP/IP server through an interactive terminal.
-In other words, a Telnet client.
-This provides a demonstration of the [Direct Sockets API].
+that allows the user to bind to a UDP port on localhost and listen for connections.
+This provides a demonstration ofthe [Direct Sockets API].

 ## Privacy